actualizado

 Alojamiento

 You’ll be staying in the kominka itself — a traditional Japanese farmhouse that’s well cared for and full of character and history.
+As the project is still in its early stages (and renovation hasn’t fully started yet), some areas may be a bit rough around the edges or under renovation from time to time.
+I’ll do my best to make your stay as comfortable as possible, and I’d really appreciate it if you could also enjoy that “in-progress” side of the experience.
 You’ll have your own private room.
-As the project is still in its early stages, some areas may be a bit rough around the edges or under renovation from time to time (which is also why we’ll really appreciate your help).

 Facilities (current setup):

-・A temporary kitchen (I’m planning to install a new kitchen area)
+• A temporary kitchen (I’m planning to install a new kitchen area in May)

-・One proper bathroom, shared with up to two others (I’m also hoping to add a second bathroom in the future)
+• One proper bathroom, shared with up to two others (I’m hoping to add a second bathroom later this year)

 Meals: Basic plant-based ingredients will be provided, and you’re welcome to cook for yourself.
 We can also cook together now and then if you’d like.
 If you need dairy, feel free to bring your own.
 That said, as I’m vegan and live a plant-based lifestyle, I kindly ask that no meat or fish be cooked on the premises.